lamaxko/Eurex_Option_Scraper/README.md

 # Eurex_Option_Scraper

 This Python script scrapes pre-trade options data for Eurex and saves the data into an SQLite database.
+Keep in mind that only the data for the last 48h or last two trading days is available.

 ## Usage